srgblnch/python-scpilib/README.md

 ![about](https://img.shields.io/badge/Subject-Industrial_Control_Systems-orange.svg?style=social) ![about](https://img.shields.io/badge/Subject-Instrumentation-orange.svg?style=social)

 This project has started as a *toy-project* to test the [Skippy](https://github.com/srgblnch/skippy) Tango device server.
 But it has evolved to become a python library to provide *scpi commands tree* functionality in the **instrument side**.
+It has been found another project under the name [scpi](https://github.com/rambo/python-scpi) that works like the skippy but independent of any thing similar to Tango.

 SCPI library is based on these standards, but *does NOT (fully) complain them yet*.
  - [SCPI-99](http://www.ivifoundation.org/docs/scpi-99.pdf)